01abhaysharma/AzureKubernetesService_Project1/README.md

 c. select the subscription where you have created your Azure Kubernetes Service.
 Execute the following Azure CLI command to select your subscription.

-login: az login.
+Login: az login.
-select subscription: az account set -s "Your Azure Subscription Name"
+Select subscription: az account set -s "Your Azure Subscription Name"
-validate: az accoubt show
+Validate: az account show

 d.
 Run the following command to integrate the Azure Container Registry with the Azure Kubernetes Service.